gzzyyxh/Quafu/README.md

 * ...

-    Due to lack of time, I will continue to complete the above plans after the end of this semester (July and August 2022).
+    Due to lack of time, I will continue to fix existing $\underline{bugs}$ and complete the above plans after the end of this semester (July and August 2022).

 ## Geting Started